Why Is Executive Order 9066 So Significant

 Executive Order 9066 delegated broad powers to military authorities, enabling them to exclude individuals from designated areas.
 This effectively bypassed standard legal procedures and due process rights guaranteed by the Constitution.
 The order did not require any evidence of wrongdoing or disloyalty; ethnicity alone was sufficient grounds for removal.

 The legal justification for the order rested on the premise of military necessity during wartime.
 The Roosevelt administration argued that the exclusion of Japanese Americans was necessary to prevent espionage and sabotage.
-However, this rationale was based on speculation and fear rather than concrete evidence.
+That said, this rationale was based on speculation and fear rather than concrete evidence.
 No documented cases of espionage or sabotage by Japanese Americans were ever found.
 The Supreme Court initially upheld the constitutionality of the exclusion in cases like Korematsu v.
 United States (1944), but later acknowledged the injustice in subsequent rulings and apologies.

 Historical Context and Wartime Hysteria

 Prior to the attack on Pearl Harbor, anti-Japanese sentiment had already been simmering in the United States, particularly on the West Coast.
-Economic competition, coupled with racial prejudice, led to discriminatory laws and practices against Japanese immigrants and their descendants.
+But economic competition, coupled with racial prejudice, led to discriminatory laws and practices against Japanese immigrants and their descendants.
 The attack on Pearl Harbor simply amplified these existing prejudices, creating a perfect storm for the mass incarceration that followed.

 The Implementation of Executive Order 9066